Ircama/ELM327-emulator/README.md

 False
 ```

-One of the possible configurations of the backend thread set through the command prompt is
-the `emulator.answer` dictionary, which has the goal to force answers for specific Pids (`'Pid': '...'`).
+The command prompt also allows configuring the `emulator.answer` dictionary, which has the goal to force answers for specific Pids (`'Pid': '...'`).
 Its syntax is:

 ```
 emulator.answer = { 'pid' : 'answer', 'pid' : 'answer', ... }